mnott/texdown/README.md

     your front matter and back matter for articles, and then you have some literature folder somewhere, you can do this:

-        ./texdown.pl Dissertation -projects /LaTeX/Articles/FrontMatter -projects /LaTeX/Articles/BackMatter -projects Literature
+        ./texdown.pl Dissertation -p /LaTeX/Articles/FrontMatter /LaTeX/Articles/BackMatter Literature

     As a side effect, if you want to print out the entire object hierarchy of your scrivener database, you can do this:

-        ./texdown.pl Dissertation -projects / -listsections

-    And if you also want to see which file names correspond to which object, you can add the -listids option:

-        ./texdown.pl Dissertation -projects / -listsections -listids
+        ./texdown.pl Dissertation -p / -l

+    This will also give you a clue about the associated RTF file names, as the IDs that are listed correspond directly to the rtf file names living in the Files/Docs subdirectory of the Scrivener folder.

-- **-incompilation**
+- **-a**

-    Respect the Scrivener metadata field IncludeInCompilation, which can be set from Scrivener.
+    Disrespect the Scrivener metadata field IncludeInCompilation, which can be set from Scrivener.
+By default, we respect this metadata field.
 Since it can be set at every level, if we detect it to be unset at level n in the document tree, we will not follow down into the children of that tree, even if they have it set.
-This allows us to easily exclude whole trees of content from the compilation.
+This allows us to easily exclude whole trees of content from the compilation - except if we chose to include all nodes using the -a switch.

-- **-listsections**

-    Rather than actually printing the parsed content, only print the document titles that would have been included.
-Can be combined with -listids.

-- **-listids**
+- **-l**

-    Rather than actually printing the parsed content, only print the document IDs that would have been included.
+    Rather than actually printing the parsed content, only print the document IDs and titles that would have been included.

     Those document IDs correspond to RTF files which you would find in the Files/Docs subdirectory; hence this option might be useful for you to understand which file corresponds to which Scrivener object.

-This option can be combined with -listsections.
+- **-c**

+    Use a configuration file to drive **TeXDown**.
+This essentially wraps **TeXDown** in itself.
+If you use -c, you can remove the need to specify all your projects on the command line.
+Here is a sample configuration
+    file:

+        ;
+        ; TeXDown Configuration File
+        ;
+        [GLOBAL]

+        [Dissertation]
+        p=Dissertation

+        [rd]
+        ; Research Design
+        p=/LaTeX/Article/Frontmatter, "Research Design", /LaTeX/Article/Backmatter

+        [roilr]
+        ; ROI - Literature Review
+        p=/LaTeX/Article/Frontmatter, "ROI - Literature Review", /LaTeX/Article/Backmatter

+    Let's assume we have saved this file as Dissertation.cfg, into the same directory where we are also having our Scrivener directory Dissertation.scriv.
+The above file works as follows: You can specify some variables with "scopes" (like, "rd"), and this will serve as an indirection to define which projects really to use.

+    So for example, if you call the program like so (I'm using -l in the subsequent examples because listing the assets rather than converting them will make it clearer for you what happens; at the end, you'd of course remove the -l and pipe the output somewhere):

+        ./texdown.pl Dissertation -l -c

+    you are not even saying which project or which configuration file to use.
+So what **TeXDown** will do is to assume that the configuration file lives in the same directory that your Dissertation.scriv is in, and is named Dissertation.cfg.
+It will also assume that you expect to have a scope \[Dissertation\] within that file, and within that section, you have a project definition like p=something.

+    If you are more specific, you can make a call like so:

+        ./texdown.pl Dissertation -l -c -p roilr

+    In that case, you are still not specifying your configuration file, so it will be treated as in the previous case.
+But you are saying that you want to call the scope \[roilr\], in which case the project definition is taken from that scope.

+    To be even more specific, you can explicitly say which configuration file to use:

+        ./texdown.pl Dissertation -l -c Dissertation.cfg

+    This is going to look for the Dissertation.cfg configuration file, in some location (you can now give a complete path to it), and since we yet forgot again, which project to actually use, it is going to default to the Dissertation scope in that file.

+    Let's be really specific and also say, which project to use with that configuration file:

+        ./texdown.pl Dissertation -l -c Dissertation.cfg -p roilr

+    Of course, you can now be really crazy and run a number of projects in a row:

+        ./texdown.pl Dissertation -l -c -p roilr rd Dissertation

+    This will tell **TeXDown**, again, to use Dissertation.cfg out of the same directory where the referred to Dissertation.scriv lives, and to then process the scopes roilr, rd, and Dissertation, in that order.

+    Of course, this somehow only makes sense if you can specify a different output file, or intermediate processing, which I've not yet implemented.
+    But that's, at the end, once it is done, the what \[GLOBAL\] section will be for: There we'll be able to specify e.g. the default LaTeX command to process the output.

 - **-documentation**